 During spring break, our learning team drew on the feedback from parents and learners in brainstorming ideas about how to better meet their expectations.
-After several days of discussion and debate we agreed on a set of design principles that inform and guide our learning programs.
+After several days of discussion and debate, we agreed on a set of design principles that inform and guide our remote learning programmes.

 The principles are:

 - Flexibility in scheduling and choice of learning activities.